saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#checkoutcustomerattach">CheckoutCustomerAttach</a></td>
 <td>

-Sets the customer as the owner of the Checkout.
+Sets the customer as the owner of the checkout.

 </td>
 </tr>